commoningtoys/commoningtoys.github.io/README.md

     * DIY website are cool
     * prebuilt website aren't
     * responsive design is awful, you can still force viewer to watch your website on a desktop

+#TO DO:
+##1. add explanation for adding images to blog
+##2. add german button to website